alwinpaul111/PaperLens/README.md

 ## Possible extensions

-- Re-ranking retrieved chunks with a cross-encoder to improve precision.
+- Re-ranking retrieved chunks with a cross-encoder to improve precision
 - Hybrid search combining BM25 with dense retrieval for better recall on exact terms and numbers
 - Automated evaluation with RAGAS (faithfulness, answer relevance, context precision)
 - Multi-document comparison across papers